The causes of strategic drift and how to avoid them

 Like a ship without a rudder, gradually drifting off course, businesses experiencing strategic drift hardly notice it in the moment.

 Take, for example, how cable TV providers continued to raise monthly subscription fees, all while ignoring a slow, but steady stream of cancellations.
 This trend is now known as cord-cutting.
 By 2020, when the pandemic should have ushered in a new height in viewership, the number of cord-cutting households in the U.S. totaled 31.2 million.
-By 2024, data indicates that 46.6 million (over a third of U.S. households) will say no to paid TV.
+By 2026, data indicates that over 80 million households will say no to paid TV.

 By failing to properly react to the changes around them, companies that experience a strategic drift not only lose their competitive edge, they also risk losing loyal customers.
 The power (and resolve) to avoid strategic drift is entirely dependent on the ability to notice the warning signs.